 Underlying all my interests is the central question, what are the conditions (including in our own minds) under which creativity and the growth of knowledge flourishes?
 I am fascinated by how our ideas about the world and our unconscious blind spots affect our interpretations and our ability to (dis)solve problems, and by how we can free ourselves from obstacles to our creativity that seem to hamper our ability to make progress in our lives.

 In the early 1990s, with a lot of help from my friends including David Deutsch, I founded Taking Children Seriously, editing and publishing Taking Children Seriously, the paper journal, throughout its existence.
 I have not yet finished writing my Taking Children Seriously book, but I am writing it, and I hope it will make a difference.
-The Taking Children Seriously website at takingchildrenseriously.com is now up!
-Take a look!
+In the meantime, take a look at the Taking Children Seriously website at takingchildrenseriously.com.

 The truth is not manifest, and disagreement does not imply wickedness or a refusal to see the manifest truth.
 Some of my earlier writing may even veer into coercive shaming, and to the extent that it does that, it is sabotaging rather than facilitating the growth of knowledge that could otherwise make a difference.